Generic name: didanosine (dye DAN oh seen)

-Take didanosine on an empty stomach, at least 30 minutes before or 2 hours after a meal.
+Take Videx on an empty stomach, at least 30 minutes before or 2 hours after a meal.
 Do not take with food.

-While using didanosine, you may need frequent blood tests.
-Your vision, kidney function, and liver function may also need to be checked.
+You will need frequent medical tests.
+Your vision may also need to be checked.

 Store the tablets or capsules at room temperature in a tightly closed container, away from moisture and heat.

-Store the liquid form of didanosine in the refrigerator.
-Throw away any leftover didanosine liquid that is more than 30 days old.
+Store the liquid in the refrigerator.
+Throw away any leftover Videx liquid that is more than 30 days old.